SiliconLabs/proprietary_rail/rail_using_token_sdkv3.x/README.md

 ## How to Port to Another Part ##
 - Import the .sls file into Simplicity Studio
-- Open the .isc file of each project, turn to "General" tab, hit button "Edit Architecture", then select the board and part.
+- Open the .slcp file of each project, turn to "Overview" tab, hit button "Change Target/SDK", then select the board and part.

 ## Special Notes ##
 NA